BKleynhans-Portfolio/IGME-106_Platformer/Readme.txt

-Hi Ash,

-The project you want to run is in this folder
+Please run the project from this folder

 team-project\Game1